Ghoshlab/Radiomics_paper/README.md

 The "Osteosarcoma" folder contains data, R code and R markdown documents to reproduce the osteosarcoma analysis in Baldé and Ghosh (2023).

+The "Simulation" folder contains R code and R markdown documents to reproduce the simulation study.